 What Not To Do When Taking Down Your Pool

 When it comes to above ground pools, you need to be careful when draining and dismantling.
-Here are a few things to avoid doing when taking apart the pool.
+Here are a few things to avoid when taking apart the swimming pool.

 Draining the water anywhere except the sewer

-It is never a good idea to drain your pool into your yard or a nearby creek.
+Draining your pool into your yard or a nearby creek is never a good idea.
 All of the excess water will flood your yard, destroy all of your vegetation, and make the ground unstable.
 And all the chemicals in the water can be harmful if drained into a natural body of water.
 I always insist on draining the water into a nearby sewer; it is the safest way.

 Leaving the pool liner exposed to the elements